 So creating a budget that’s realistic and affordable is half the hurdle.
 Once you’ve done this, sticking to it will be significantly easier.
-And it doesn’t have to be boring, either - check out these fun ways to save for some inspiration.
+And it doesn’t have to be boring, either - check out thesefor some inspiration.

-If you’re not sure how to go about making a budget, we’ve written this helpful guide.
+If you’re not sure how to go about making a budget, we’ve written.
 It’s split into three simple stages and includes tips for sticking to your newly formed spending habits.
 At the end, you’ll have a much better idea of how much money you’ve got to play with and how much you can save.

 5. Check your credit score